 Read MoreThe ‘Peer Review in the Age of Large Language Models’ workshop is taking place on 14th May 2025 at the University of Bath.

-Read MoreWe are pleased to have Professor Robert Insall, who is a Professor of Computational Cell Biology at UCL, join us for this joint ART-AI & Centre for Therapeutic Innovation seminar entitled ‘Making your own path – how cells steer themselves to spread cancer, control immunity and even solve mazes’ on the 20th May 2025.
+Read MoreWe are pleased to have Professor Robert Insall, who is a Professor of Computational Cell Biology at UCL, join us for this joint ART-AI & Consortium for Precision Health seminar entitled ‘Making your own path – how cells steer themselves to spread cancer, control immunity and even solve mazes’ on the 20th May 2025.

 Read More